 The most secure method by far is storing your crypto on a hardware wallet, also known as using cold storage.
 Feel free to check out our top five hardware wallet picks.
 The downside of hardware wallets is they can punch a hole in your actual wallet costing a few pretty pennies and they are not very mobile or convenient to use.

 The other side of the spectrum would be the software wallets discussed in this article.
-Software wallets are less secure than hardware wallets as they are installed on devices with internet access opening up risk of viruses and malware which can compromise the security of the wallet if the user isn’t careful.
+Software wallets are less secure than hardware wallets as they are installed on devices with internet access opening up risk of viruses and malware, which can compromise the security of the wallet if the user isn’t careful.

 Most software wallets are free to use and quite user-friendly.
-They are also more convenient as most people already carry their mobile devices on them 24/7 so their crypto is always within reach, making it easy to check on their portfolio, make swaps on the go, and use crypto to make purchases at brick and mortar shops if they are able to find businesses forward-thinking enough to accept crypto.
+They are also more convenient as most people already carry their mobile devices on them 24/7 so their crypto is always within reach, making it easy to check on their portfolio, make swaps on the go, and use crypto to make purchases at brick-and-mortar shops if they are able to find businesses forward-thinking enough to accept crypto.
 Another main benefit of software wallets is that many of them are packed full of convenient features like in-app exchanges and web access to the world of DeFi directly within the app.

-Top 8 Crypto Wallets
+Top 8 Safe Mobile Crypto Wallets

-Exodus- Best for Security and Design
+Exodus Wallet - Best for Security and Design

-My number one pick has to go to Exodus for a very simple reason, and that is that they have top of the line security features.
+My number one pick has to go to Exodus for a very simple reason, and that is that they have top-of-the-line security features.
 The team over at Exodus really take security seriously and respect the privacy of their users which is why they are one of the most popular and widely used wallets available, with the company being highly respected within the crypto community.

 It doesn’t matter if a wallet looks amazing (which Exodus does) or has a bazillion useful features, bells and whistles (which Exodus also does) if the security is lacking.
 Aside from the high level of security and a plethora of features, there is no better-looking wallet that exists in the crypto industry.
 The Exodus team have really taken functionality, design, and beauty to the next level and a huge, well-deserved kudos is in order to their design team.
 Forget Feng Shui and Martha Stewart, I want the Exodus design team to come and decorate my bare, sad-looking apartment.